JuliaTrumpp/vipepress/README.md

 - Sources detail page:
     - list of last articles, which language/ country
 - Possibility to delete articles/ other data base entries
-- Make the following step and flyway in general work:
-  - Run Flyway migrations:
-      ```bash
-      ./gradlew flywayMigrate

 ## Contributors